everythingrob/diary/README.md

 ####Installation:

-1. Ensure you have PHP 5 installed (written in 5.5.3)
+1. Ensure you have PHP 5 installed (written on 5.5.3)
 2. Clone or download to repo to root of your web server

 #####NB: You can alter the default paths in the files if you cannot install to the root